Toward hybrid quantum simulations with qubits and qumodes on trapped-ion platforms: Toward hybrid quantum simulations

 For our numerical simulations, we use an extended version of \textsc{PennyLane} (version 0.35.1)~\cite{Bergholm:2018cyq}, where we include hybrid gates with an adjustable cutoff value $\Lambda$.
 We study the time evolution for a four-site JCH model.
 We choose the Fock space cutoff of each qumode as $\Lambda=4$.
+We note that for the JCH model considered in this work, the result for the real-time evolution is independent of the cutoff $\Lambda$ as long as it is sufficiently high to accommodate the initial total number of excitations in a single qumode.
+The reason is that the total number of excitations is preserved and no coherent or squeezed states are generated that would require an infinite sum over all Fock states $\ket{n}$ of a qumode.
 For the time evolution, we choose the time interval of each Trotter step as $\Delta t=0.1$, and we evolve for 200 steps.
+We verified that the Trotter errors are negligible for the time intervals shown in this section.
 We study the time evolution using different model parameters and initial states.
 Throughout this section, we choose the detuning between the qubit and qumode energy levels as $\Delta=0.5$, see Eq.~(\ref{eq:detuning}), with $\omega_c=1$.

 Fig.~\ref{fig:timeevo-numb} shows the expectation value of the number operators of the qumodes and qubits $\sum_i \hat{N}_i^{b,m}$, and the total $\hat{N}_{\rm tot}$, see Eq.~(\ref{eq:Ntot}), as a function of time for the model parameters $\kappa=0.2$ and $\eta=1$.
 As an initial state, we choose $|m\rangle\otimes|b\rangle=|0100\rangle\otimes\ket{\uparrow\uparrow\uparrow\downarrow}$, where the qubit and qumode registers are factorized.
 Here, $|m\rangle$, $|b\rangle$ denote the qumode and qubit register, respectively.
 As expected, the total number of excitations across the entire lattice is conserved, see Eq.~(\ref{eq:Nconserved}).
 However, we observe oscillations for the total number of excitations in the qubit and qumode sector.
 While the initial total number of excitations in the qubit subspace is larger, we observe an inversion at late times.
 Next, in Figs.~\ref{fig:timeevo-k1} and~\ref{fig:timeevo-k0.2}, we show the qubit and qumode occupation numbers for each lattice sites for two different sets of model parameters as indicated in the figures.
 For both simulations, we choose the initial state as $\ket{0100}\otimes\ket{\downarrow\downarrow\downarrow\uparrow}$.
 The $y$-axis of the two figures labels the lattice site $i$ for each qubit and qumode as $b_i,m_i$, respectively.
 In Fig.~\ref{fig:timeevo-k0.2}, due to the relatively large qubit-qumode coupling strength $\eta$, we observe initial on-site oscillations that decay only gradually with time and eventually spread across the entire lattice.
 Instead, in Fig.~\ref{fig:timeevo-k1}, we consider a relatively strong nearest-neighbor coupling between qumodes $\kappa$ compared to the qubit-qumode coupling.
 We observe that the initial qumode excitation at site $m_2$ moves across the lattice and backscatters at the endpoints.
 In comparison, the qubit excitation at lattice site $b_4$ only decays slowly.